ivangeorgiev/django-statuspage/docs/styleguide.rst

     def test_addition():
         assert 2+3 == 5

+If ``@pytest.mark`` decorator is applied to a class, all the test cases from the class are marked with the mark.

 To mark all tests in a module define pytestmark module variable and assign to a mark or a list of marks: